【SaaS Inbound Marketing Website Case Study – Acquiring Customers】

 One of the hardest part for startup SaaS is acquiring new customers.
-Today we are going to discuss some key features you can have in your website to assist your visitor on their conversion path.
+Today we are going to discuss some key features you can have in your SaaS website to assist your visitor on their conversion path.
 We will also dive deep into a case study with SaaS brand Zapier’s example demonstrating how does everything work well together.

-Case study SaaS Business – Zapier
+Website Case Study – Zapier

 Zapier is a SaaS company that creates automation within more than 2,000 digital apps, to simplify the repetitive tasks without complex coding or developers.
 The simple interface allows almost anyone to control and setup with ease, and have attracted over 3 million people ever since 2011.
 Their website is well made for both acquiring newcomers and nurturing current customers.

-Learning about your business
+Learning about your

 One key factor on a SaaS website is to introduce visitors with their new technology concepts.
 SaaS company is usually providing a relatively new solution to get things done.
 Your visitors may be unfamiliar with the concept you are proposing, or not even recognize they have a need.
 For cases like this, the learning curve might be steep and overwhelming to this large group of the potential customer.